A Beginner's Guide: Part 1 - How To Choose Your Sunscreen

 Written by Apostrophe Team

 There’s one product that dermatologists all use every day.
 They recommend it over and over, and say that it helps prevent wrinkles, fine lines, and even cancer.
 Sunscreen.
 You’ve heard it before, but the best thing you can do for your skin is to apply sunscreen with an SPF of at least 30 everyday, rain or shine.
-The dermatologists and Care Coordinators on our platform receive dozens of questions about sun protection, so we’ve put together a post to help guide you through the best practices.
+The dermatology providers on our platform receive dozens of questions about sun protection, so we’ve put together a post to help guide you through the best practices.
 Read on to find the best routine for your skin!

 What’s your (sun) damage?